-The study showed that we’re not only susceptible to the content of what we hear but also how we hear it.
+The study showed that we’re not only susceptible to the content itself but also to how we hear it.

-For example, it’s no surprise that a member of my own family, who consumes news compulsively, has a fairly negative outlook sometimes.
+It’s no surprise to me that a member of my own family, who consumes news compulsively, has a fairly negative outlook sometimes.
 Or that he passes that negativity on to me by regurgitating the same information.

 Another study from the Gothenburg Research Institute, Sweden, showed that people comparing themselves to others on Facebook were likely to suffer low self-esteem and depressive symptoms.

-These are some of the ways in which different people, consciously or not, can spread negativity and suck joy from our lives.
-So there’s quite a few things to watch out for.
+These are some of the ways in which different people, consciously or not, can spread negativity and suck the joy from our lives.
+So there are quite a few things to watch out for.

 This all sounds really bad, doesn’t it?

-Not to fear, we’ve devised some ways in which you can shield yourself from the mess of anti-joyens out there, to prevent them from infecting you and seriously harshing your vibe.
+Not to fear, we’ve devised some ways in which you can shield yourself from the mess of "joy-stealers" out there, to prevent them from infecting you and seriously harshing your vibe.